Date of Award:

 The site characterization data were used to test and verify the water balance results by providing information regarding general trends and spatial variability of surface water-groundwater interactions.
 This study proved that one data type is not adequate to clearly characterize and quantify surface water-groundwater interactions and researchers must exercise caution when interpreting results from different data types at varying spatial scales.

 Schmadel, Noah M., "Quantifying Surface Water and Groundwater Interactions in a High-Gradient Mountain Stream for Solute Transport" (2009).
-All Graduate Theses and Dissertations.
-Paper 486.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+486.